-To officially appoint the guidance committee, the student's advisor completes a nomination form which is forwarded to the graduate program coordinator and then to the Graduate School.
-At any point, a student can request a change in his or her advisor or any member of the guidance committee.
-The student can initiate a change with committee members or contact the Director of Educational Studies to request such a change.
+To officially appoint the guidance committee, the student and their advisor complete the Doctoral Guidance Committee Nomination Form:

+https://unh.app.box.com/v/guidance-committee This form is then forwarded to the Department of Education Graduate Program Coordinator and then to the Graduate School.

+At any point, a student can request to change their advisor or any member of the guidance committee.
+The student can initiate a change with committee members or contact the Ph.D.
+Program Coordinator to request such a change.

-The student should consult her or his advisor for guidance in determining when to initiate a first meeting with the full guidance committee.
+The student should consult their advisor for guidance in determining when to initiate a first meeting with the full guidance committee.
 Typically this is done when the student has completed approximately 16-20 credits, usually by the end of the first year of study for full-time students and during the second year for part-time students.